 For those users who are developing their own LabVIEW based programs, an Application Programming Interface (API) document is included with the instrument.
-The Oriel MonoTERM utility is also provided for sending low-level commands to the monochromator.
-This is very convenient for assisting programmers in their software development efforts.
+The Oriel MonoTERM utility is also provided for sending low-level commands to the spectrograph.
+This is very convenient for assisting programmers in their software development efforts and helps to coordinate operations with various third party cameras.

-The MonoTERM utility was developed in National Instruments LabVIEW.
-It is open source code, so it may be used to provide LabVIEW programming examples.
+The MonoTERM utility software was developed in National Instruments LabVIEW.
+It's open source code, so it may be used to provide LabVIEW programming examples.